Divyansh-jain2/InterSync/README.md

 ## Architecture Overview

-This project uses a hybrid architecture:

-- **Frontend & Main App:** Next.js (TypeScript)
-- **Backend Microservice:** Python Flask (for advanced resume scoring using NLP/AI)
-- **Communication:** The Next.js app communicates with the Python service via HTTP API calls.
+This project is now a **fully unified Next.js (TypeScript) application**.
+All advanced resume scoring logic is implemented in a Next.js API route, with no separate Python/Flask backend.
+The backend logic leverages Google Gemini for AI-powered feedback and semantic analysis, and robustly handles PDF/DOCX/TXT parsing and scoring.

 ---

-## Backend Resume Scoring Workflow
+## Resume Scorer: In-Depth Workflow & Logic

-### 1. Receive the Request
+### 1. API Endpoint
-- The backend exposes a POST endpoint: `/api/score-resume`.
+- The resume scorer is implemented as a Next.js API route: `src/app/api/score-resume/route.ts`.
-- The frontend sends a multipart/form-data request containing:
+- The frontend sends a `multipart/form-data` POST request containing:
   - The resume file (PDF, DOCX, or TXT)
   - The job description (text)
   - The category (e.g., Software Engineer)
   - The experience level (e.g., Fresher, Intermediate, Experienced)

-### 2. Extract Resume Text
+### 2. File Parsing
-- The backend reads the uploaded file:
-  - If PDF: Uses `pdfplumber` to extract text from all pages.
+- **PDF:** Uses [`@bingsjs/pdf-parse`](https://www.npmjs.com/package/@bingsjs/pdf-parse) to extract text from all pages.
+Only the uploaded file buffer is used—no file paths or test files are referenced.
-  - If DOCX: Uses `python-docx` to extract text from all paragraphs.
+- **DOCX:** Uses [`mammoth`](https://www.npmjs.com/package/mammoth`) to extract raw text.
-  - If TXT: Reads the file as plain text.
+- **TXT:** Reads the file as plain text.
-- **Purpose:** Converts the resume into a string for further analysis.
+- **Robustness:** All parsing is wrapped in try/catch blocks to prevent crashes on malformed files.

 ### 3. Semantic Similarity (Resume vs. Job Description)
-- Uses `sentence-transformers` to generate embeddings (vector representations) for both the resume text and the job description.
+- Uses the Gemini API to generate embeddings for both the resume text and the job description.
 - Calculates the **cosine similarity** between these embeddings.
-- **Purpose:** Measures how closely the resume matches the job description in meaning, not just keywords.
+- **Normalization:** The similarity score is normalized to a 0–1 range for scoring.

 ### 4. Named Entity Recognition (NER)
-- Uses `spacy` to analyze the resume text and extract:
-  - **Roles:** Job titles, organizations, and person names.
+- Prompts Gemini to extract job titles, organizations, and degrees from the resume text.
-  - **Organizations:** Company names.
-  - **Degrees:** Educational qualifications.
-- **Purpose:** Identifies key entities in the resume for scoring.
+- The response is parsed as JSON.
+- If parsing fails, empty arrays are used as fallback.

-### 5. Gemini LLM Feedback
+### 5. Gemini LLM Feedback (Strengths, Weaknesses, Recommendations)
-- Sends the resume text and job description to Google Gemini (via the `google-genai` SDK) with a prompt asking for:
+- Sends the resume text and job description to Gemini with a strict prompt to return only valid JSON.
-  - Strengths
-  - Weaknesses
-  - Recommendations
+- **Robust JSON Extraction:**
-- The response is parsed as JSON (with fallback logic if the model returns markdown or code blocks).
+  - The response is cleaned of code blocks and extra text.
-- **Purpose:** Gets advanced, AI-powered feedback on the resume.
+  - Attempts to parse the first JSON object found.
+  - If parsing fails, tries to repair common issues (e.g., trailing commas).
+- **Retry Mechanism:**
+  - If Gemini does not return valid JSON, the API will retry up to 5 times.
+  - If Gemini is overloaded (503 error), it waits and retries.
+  - If all retries fail, a user-friendly error message is returned.

 ### 6. Scoring Logic
-- **Normalizes** the semantic similarity score to a 0–1 range.
-- **Counts**:
-  - How many times the category appears in the extracted roles.
+- **Category Match:** Counts how many times the selected category appears in the extracted roles.
-  - Number of degrees and organizations found.
-- **Uses Gemini feedback**:
+- **Degrees & Organizations:** Adds points for each degree and organization found (with caps).
+- **Gemini Feedback:**
   - Adds points for each strength.
   - Subtracts points for each weakness.
-- **Combines** all these into a final score (0–100), using weighted sums:
+- **Weighted Sum:**
   - Similarity (up to 50 points)
   - Category match (10 points per match)
   - Degrees (up to 15 points)
   - Organizations (up to 10 points)
   - Gemini feedback (5 points per strength, -3 per weakness)
-- **Purpose:** Produces a comprehensive, context-aware score.
+- **Final Score:** Clamped to the 0–100 range.

-### 7. Return the Result
+### 7. Error Handling
+- All parsing and AI calls are wrapped in try/catch blocks.
+- If Gemini is overloaded, the user is informed to try again later.
+- If JSON extraction fails, the system retries and only falls back to an error message after all attempts.

+### 8. Response
-- The backend returns a JSON response with:
+- The API returns a JSON object with:
   - `score`: The final resume score (0–100)
   - `strengths`: List of strengths (from Gemini)
   - `weaknesses`: List of weaknesses (from Gemini)